Vurv78/gmbm/README.md

 ## Supported Languages / Compilers
 * C++ (GCC + MSBuild)

+# Installation
+1. Download the latest exe from the releases page or from github actions artifacts.
+2. Add the directory you put the exe in to your PATH.
 ## Todo
 1. Rust / Cargo support
 2. C Support